 - 6.1 In assessing the following matters, the Board will have regard to the licensing objectives and will expect applicants to pay similar regard to their terms as set out in Chapters 21 26 below.
-The Board will also have regard to any reports on whether an applicant is a fit and proper person to hold a licence. - When considering whether any licence should be granted, the Board will assess the likelihood of the grant having an adverse impact.
-The Board will take into account relevant matters including: - the nature of the premises, activities to be carried on and whether amplified music will be played - the potential number and profile of the customers likely to attend the premises - the proposed hours of operation - whether children and young persons are to be admitted to the premises and the arrangements made for them - the means of access to the premises including the location and adequacy of customer entrances and exits - the level of public transport accessibility for customers either arriving or leaving the premises and the likely means of public or private transport that will be used by them - the likely level of car parking demand on principal roads and surrounding residential streets in comparison with the existing situation, its effect on local residents and on residential parking and emergency access - the provision of toilet facilities and ventilation of the premises - 6.3 Where it is possible to take steps to mitigate or prevent any potential impact the Board may still be able to grant a licence subject to conditions; each case will be considered on its merits. - When considering any application for premises, which have been previously licensed, or in any review of an existing licence, the Board will take into account the impact on local residents as borne out by any history of complaints and investigations into these and the antisocial behaviour report made available by the Chief Constable.
-The Board will also consider measures put into effect by the applicant to mitigate any adverse impact.
+The Board will also have regard to any reports on whether an applicant is a fit and proper person to hold a licence. - 6.2 When considering whether any licence should be granted, the Board will assess the likelihood of the grant having an adverse impact.
+The Board will take into account relevant matters including: - the nature of the premises, activities to be carried on and whether amplified music will be played - the potential number and profile of the customers likely to attend the premises - the proposed hours of operation - whether children and young persons are to be admitted to the premises and the arrangements made for them - the means of access to the premises including the location and adequacy of customer entrances and exits - the level of public transport accessibility for customers either arriving or leaving the premises and the likely means of public or private transport that will be used by them and by premises' staff at the end of the evening - the likely level of car parking and delivery vehicle demand on principal roads and surrounding residential streets in comparison with the existing situation, its effect on local residents and on residential parking and emergency access - the provision of toilet facilities and ventilation of the premises